suarez9093/fundamentals/questions/javascript/short-circuiting.md

 # Short Circuiting

-Cutting down on conditional using an || operator to provide a value.
+Cutting down on conditional using logical operators to provide a value.

 Example: